Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 ### Data wrangling

-I keep `date` in Austin after Jul 4, 2023 (inclusive), exclude the Thanksgiving holiday (from Nov 20 to Nov 26, both inclusive) and winter vacation (from Dec 12, 2023 to Jan 11, 2024, both inclusive).
+I keep `date` when I am in Austin: after Jul 4, 2023 (inclusive), exclude the Thanksgiving holiday (from Nov 20 to Nov 26, both inclusive) and winter vacation (from Dec 12, 2023 to Jan 11, 2024, both inclusive).
 The initial data looks like this:

 <table>
 <thead>